 Who is your target audience?
 In other words, who is your ideal customer?
 Identify that individual and learn about him/her as much as you can.
 What does she like?
 What motivates her?
 What’s she afraid of?
 How old is she?

-By knowing your audience well, you can then target your message to her.
-People like her (your ideal customers) will then be attracted to your business and are more likely to contact you (higher conversion rate).
+like her (your ideal customers) will then be attracted to your business and are more likely to contact you

 Target Your Audience